qin-andrew123/Animated-Fractals/README.md

 - Similar but uses graphical coding instead

 Learned about animating graphs.
-- In update, want to take a function, and move the y position as a function of x + time and x remains stationary
+- In update, want to take a function, and move it across a range